Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 #### Prerequisites

-- You have expanded the message structure, see [Get header file segments](#get-header-file-segments).
+- You have expanded the message structure, see [Get line item segments](#get-line-item-segments).

 #### Procedure